smartiniOnGitHub/fastify-example/README.md

 - `FEATURE_HEALTHCHECK_DISABLE`, to disable (not load) related plugin
 - `FEATURE_CLOUDEVENTS_DISABLE`, to disable (not load) related plugin
 - `FEATURE_CLOUDEVENTS_STRICT_DISABLE`, to disable strict mode in generated CloudEvents (if/when related plugin is enabled)
+- `FEATURE_CLOUDEVENTS_LOG_CONSOLE_DISABLE`, to disable CloudEvent serialization to console
+- `FEATURE_CLOUDEVENTS_LOG_FILE_DISABLE`, to disable CloudEvent serialization to console, by default true (so disabled); note that when enabled a new log file will be created at any run of the server, and the previous is renamed (if present) so nothing is lost, and any new run is fresh
 - `FEATURE_NATS_DISABLE`, to disable (not load) related plugin if not specified default behavior will be applied.